Tied cottage

 In the United Kingdom, a tied cottage is typically a dwelling owned by an employer that is rented to an employee: if the employee leaves their job they may have to vacate the property; in this way the employee is tied to their employer.
-While the term originally applied mainly to cottages, it may be loosely applied to any tied accommodation from a small flat to a large house.
+While the term originally applied mainly to cottages, it may be loosely applied to any tied accommodation.
 The concept is generally associated with agriculture, but may occur in a wide range of occupations.

 The concept has been in use at least since the 18th century.
 There has been considerable debate, particularly in the 20th century, over whether the system is fair to occupiers, and a number of laws have been enacted or amended to improve their security of tenure.
 The concept still exists, though in a substantially different form from the original idea.

 History

 Partly as a result of the Enclosure Acts of the 18th and 19th centuries, which denied free access by working-class people to common land, rural people became more dependent upon paid agricultural work.
 This was a key theme in Thomas Hardy's novel Tess of the d'Urbervilles.
 Counterintuitively, the rise of tied accommodation made rural workers less secure.

 Tied accommodation became a common practice in 19th and 20th century rural England where the property owner, which might be an estate, a public or private institution or a farmer, could control who lived in the property.
 Rent was often minimal and considered part of the employee's remuneration or a "perk" of the job.
 Most large country estates had tied cottages for estate workers and parishes provided houses for incumbent clergy.
 Later the system extended to council workers, village police, services personnel and other occupations.

 The practice benefitted the property owner by providing accommodation to workers close to their place of work, but was open to abuse by using the threat of eviction to control workers' lives or even political affiliations.
 The benefit to tenants was a certain level of security in the knowledge that they had a place to live as long as they continued working.
 The advantage remained firmly in the hands of the employer for the best part of two centuries.